WiLL75G/sentinel-soc-lab-setup/day5-brute-force-hunt/README.md

-# Day 5 — SSH Brute-Force Detection & Compromise Confirmation
+# SSH Brute-Force Detection & Compromise Confirmation

 88 failed logins are noise.
 88 failures and 8 successes from the same source IP against the same account are a compromise.
 This hunt catches the exact moment that line is crossed in Sentinel Syslog, then contains the source at the host firewall.
 It is the same attack technique caught host-side by Wazuh and on the wire by Suricata in the detection-engineering-labs repo, seen here a third way, through a cloud SIEM.